claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 | Limited access to a single bucket for all | Bucket policy      | Easy to manage permissions for all users accessing a single bucket, especially for shared resources. |

 > [!NOTE]
->  By default, an S3 object is owned by the account that uploaded it even if the bucket is owned by another account.
-To get full access to the object, the object owner must explicitly grant the bucket owner access.
-As a bucket owner, you can create a bucket policy to require external users to grant `bucket-owner-full-control` when uploading objects so the bucket owner can have full access to the objects.
+>  By default, an S3 object is owned by the AWS account that uploaded it, even if the bucket belongs to another account.
+The object owner retains full control over the object unless they explicitly grant permissions to the bucket owner.
+To ensure the bucket owner has full access to objects uploaded by external users, the bucket owner can create a bucket policy requiring users to include the `bucket-owner-full-control` ACL when uploading objects.
+This ACL gives the bucket owner full access to those objects.

 ### S3 Static Websites
 - Host static websites (may contain **client-side scripts**) and have them accessible on the public internet over **HTTP only** (for HTTPS, use [CloudFront](https://tahseer-notes.netlify.app/notes/aws%20solutions%20architect%20associate/CloudFront) with S3 bucket as the origin)